kelumKP/AwesomeGICBank/README.md

 ### Contributing
 Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
+Please fork the repository and submit a pull request with the changes.

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.